 Weber vs Char-Broil: Pricing

 Between the two, Weber sits further towards the high end of the market than Char-Broil, but both are generally considered affordable.
-You can easily grab a Weber grill like the Q3200 for around $500, but there are also feature-rich options like the Summit S-470 that can run up to $3,000.
+You can easily grab a Weber grill like the Q3200 for around $500, but feature-rich options like the Summit S-470 can run up to $3,000.
 This range of price points is good for consumers since those on a budget can find something high-quality without spending their life savings.

 Char-Broil, on the other hand, is a good choice for anyone looking for something budget, though their grills are still made from durable materials and are designed to be user-friendly.
 The average Char-Broil grill can retail for about $200-300, and prices really go up to about $700 for something like the Signature Amplifire.

-Buys can absolutely find affordable options from both Weber and Char-Broil, but the latter is definitely the place to go for something on a budget.
+Verdict: Buyers can absolutely find affordable options from both Weber and Char-Broil, but the latter is definitely the place to go for something on a budget.
 Weber has a slightly better reputation for its quality and durability, but you'll be paying extra for additional features.

 Weber vs Char-Broil: Design

-In terms of design, Weber definitely has some classic designs under its belt, including the iconic kettle shape of its charcoal grills.
+Weber definitely has some classic designs under its belt, including the iconic kettle shape of its charcoal grills.
 Since this was introduced back in the '50s, the brand has also introduced new features, including the Gourmet BBQ System, which lets users swap out different grilling surfaces and accessories.
 Weber's more expensive grills can also feature backlighting for controls, allowing grillers to continue into the evening as well as adding an aesthetic element.

 Generally speaking, outside of its kettle-shaped charcoal grills, Weber opts for cabinet-style grills with a side burner, small prep space, and hooks for accessories on the side.
 One of our favorite models for design is the Weber Q3200.

-Both brands focus on practicality over style for their grills, but this can work in the griller's favor with plenty of storage space, side burners, and prep surfaces for an easier cooking process.
+Verdict: Both brands focus on practicality over style for their grills, but this can work in the griller's favor with plenty of storage space, side burners, and prep surfaces for an easier cooking process.
 As with many things, those who want a high-end, sleek look might want to go for one of Weber's more expensive models, but Char-Broil grills also have a variety of looks to choose from.

 Weber vs Char-Broil: Performance